eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 In this profile, $A$ has the most first ranks, but $B$ defeats both $A$ and $C$, so $A$ is not the Condorcet winner.

 Claims 1 through 3 establish that $C_2$ is precisely approval voting, proving that Approval is a Generalized Condorcet Method that never admits a Condorcet paradox.
-Claim 4 establishes that Approval voting is the unique Generalized Condorcet Method with this property. $\square$
+Claim 4 establishes that Approval voting is the unique Generalized Condorcet Method with all of properties 1 through 3. $\square$

 This leads to the pièce de résistance: